Snow Day Activities for Kids: 50 Fun Things to Do

 Snow Volcano

-Making their own volcano remains incredibly popular with children because the dramatic, instant science proof happens really easily using two different methods producing distinct eruption characteristics.
-The citric acid method creates a slightly slower, longer lasting reaction that looks like it’s actually boiling, while the well known bicarb and vinegar version delivers a more dramatic eruption of bubbles that i over very quickly.
+Making their own volcano remains incredibly popular with children because the dramatic, instant science proof happens really easily using two different methods.
+Each method produces distinct eruption characteristics.
+The citric acid method creates a slightly slower, longer lasting reaction that looks like it’s actually boiling, while the well known bicarb and vinegar version delivers a more dramatic eruption of bubbles that is over very quickly.
 Either work well depending on your preference.

 For the Vinegar and bicarb of soda snow volcano, combine 2/3 glass of water, 3 tbsp bicarbonate of soda, 1 tsp washing up liquid and food colouring.
 Put these in a container and mix thoroughly before you pour in 75 ml vinegar to trigger the reaction.
 Whichever method you choose, place the first set of ingredients in a cup, then build up a snow volcano around it being careful not to let any snow into the cup.
 Finally pour in the wet ingredients and watch what happens.
 Use different colours to see the different patterns you can make in the snow through repeated experiments.